 See Questions 2 and 3.
-Additionally, this product is intended for processing use and not for use on farms or ranches - as such this is "no anticipated effects on soil organisms, crops, or livestock."
+Additionally, this product is intended for processing use and not for use on farms or ranches - as such there is "no anticipated effects on soil organisms, crops, or livestock."
+As noted in Question 3, this product could be used early in the harvesting/processing process and use of this product in facilities not connected with waste water treatment systems could cause environmental contamination and degradation.